 Self-esteem is the way each one of us values ourselves.
-Self-esteem shapes the way we look at ourselves and how we evaluate our worth.
+Self-esteem shapes the way we look at ourselves and it defines how worthy we think we are.
 Our beliefs, such as confidence, pride, shame, guilt, etc. sum up to define our self-esteem.

 As adults, we grow up to learn a lot of negative beliefs about ourselves which makes our self-esteem low.
 Do you know that low self-esteem comes as a challenge in building healthy relationships, succeeding in careers and socializing, or trying new tasks?